 Kursalon

-If you prefer your classical music a little less intense, then the Kursalon is the location for you, as it features Vienna’s more energetic classical music traditions, particularly the works of Johann Strauss.
-Nestled in the picturesque Stadtpark, this is home to the renowned Salonorchester Alt Wien, which perform a repertoire of waltzes, polkas, and ballets.
+If you prefer your classical music a little less intense, the Kursalon is the location for you as it features Vienna’s more energetic classical music style, particularly the works of Johann Strauss.
+Nestled in the picturesque Stadtpark on the Ringstrasse, this is home to the renowned Salonorchester Alt Wien, which perform a repertoire of waltzes, polkas, and ballets.
 The music is upbeat and celebratory, perfectly capturing the essence of Vienna’s golden age of waltz.

 - Location: Gumpendorfer Straße 11, 1060 Vienna